avablakedesign/avablake-calendar-work-day-scheduler/README.md

-#Refactoring a calendar work day scheduler
+## Refactoring a calendar work day scheduler.
 ## Description
 This is a calendar scheduler I programmed for a client.
 ## Installaiton